-4.7.3 Heat Start
+4D.9.2 Heat Start

 Heats should consist of at least 12 riders, either male or female (no mixed heats).
+Heats may vary in size.
 Heats are sorted by speed with the fastest heat going first.
-Heats should be started every one to five minutes.
+The first heat should be devoted to the fastest males.
+The second heat should be devoted to the fastest females.
+The top males and the top females must have equivalent racing conditions.
+The following heats should be sorted by speed.
+The time intervals between heats should run as follows: